 - Wok – Honestly, if I could only have one piece of cookware, it would be a wok.
 It’s versatile enough to use for boiling, stewing, frying, steaming, and even for popping corn.
 I have 3 in my cabinet, but prefer the hand-hammered steel one to the 2 non-stick ones.

 - 2-3 good knives – Nothing makes prep more enjoyable than a good quality, sharp knife.
 There’s no need to get that variety set that comes in the wooden knife block, since you won’t use half of them.
 An 8-inch chef’s knife and 1-2 smaller knives (a 6-inch and/or a paring knife) are more than adequate for most kitchen tasks.
-Henckel’s or Wusthoff are recommended brands.
+Henckel’s or Wusthoff are the most recommended brands.
 The quality is well worth the price.
+The knives that this website recommends are of top-end quality, which is certainly durable and as sharp as to get through the meat to a perfect delicacy.
 You’ll have these forever.

 - 2 cutting boards – I recommend at least 2 cutting boards – 1 for raw meats and 1 for veggies and other cutting tasks.
 Wood or plastic is up to you, but glass cutting boards can dull your knives faster.